MSc in Pluralistic Counselling and Psychotherapy

 Introduction

-A pluralistic perspective is an integrative approach to Counselling and Psychotherapy that embraces and considers multiple causes and responses to psychological distress.
-The aim of the programme is to equip practitioners with an up-to-date, cutting edge training to meet the needs of contemporary society.
+A pluralistic perspective is an integrative approach to counselling and psychotherapy that embraces and considers multiple causes and responses to psychological distress.
+The aim of the programme is to equip practitioners with up-to-date, cutting-edge training to meet the needs of contemporary society.
 It also aims to identify and develop leadership and collaborative qualities in those involved in therapeutic practice.
-Graduates from this programme will have the necessary knowledge, skills and competence to act as research-practitioners.
+Graduates from this programme will have the necessary knowledge, skills and competencies to act as research practitioners.

-The programme aims to enable graduates to analyse their own practice and the profession as a whole.
-We strive to facilitate learners in the creation of evidence-based solutions to the current problems they face as individual practitioners and dilemmas that exist within the profession.
-As pluralism is the unifying theme in the programme, the programme will foster a spirit of enquiry where learners will engage in the pursuit of multiple truths, drawing from diverse disciples, approaches and orientations.
+The programme will enable graduates to analyse their own practice and the profession as a whole.
+We strive to facilitate learners in the creation of evidence-based solutions to the problems they face as individual practitioners and dilemmas that exist within the profession.
+Because pluralism is the unifying theme of the programme, it fosters a spirit of inquiry where learners engage in the pursuit of multiple truths, drawing from diverse disciplines, approaches and orientations.

 Who Should Apply

-This two year programme will be of interest to practicing therapists who wish to extend their existing qualification in Counselling & Psychotherapy to Master’s Level, or who are progressing from another counselling and psychotherapy training programme.
+This two-year programme will be of interest to practising therapists who wish to extend their existing qualification in counselling and psychotherapy to master’s level or those who are progressing from another counselling and psychotherapy training programme.

 Entry Routes